openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 Its always very nice to thanks all the contributors.
 Thanks to David Woodhouse who
-          kick-started it, Michael meeks he is always there :) , Johnny, Bharath Acharya, Akhil Laddha, Chen, Fridrich who has been constantly getting it to compile on Windowsâ€¦
+          kick-started it, Michael meeks he is always there :) , Johnny, Bharath Acharya, Akhil Laddha, Chen, Fridrich who has been constantly getting it to compile on Windows…

 There are more developers getting involved now and thanks to the organizations for
           supporting the development!!
 We are looking forward to deliver the package by the